| Personally, I believe that if you can afford it lead

 Wire some of the reinforcing bar together then the rest can be packed loose as the concrete will hold things together.

-All those chunks of metal will throw the drill bit off.
+All those metal chunks will throw the drill bit off.

 So, the keel bolts or the holes for the bolts must be cast into the keel.